 What Does a Ceramics Studio Technician Do?

-For the last 5 years, I’ve been a ceramics studio technician at a community pottery studio.
+Since 2015, I’ve been a ceramics studio technician at a community pottery studio.
 After working full time for 4 years, I cut my hours back to 3 days/week so I could focus more on teaching (and blogging!).

 The pottery studio is at Cedar Hill Rec Centre in Victoria, BC.
 Since it’s a public facility we’re fortunate to be able to keep our programs very affordable and accessible to all ages and levels of experience.
 And boy, are we busy!!

 We run 14 classes per week for both adults and children.
 We also have an open studio drop-in program where 60 registered members can access the studio anytime the building is open and we’re not running classes.
 We’re open 7 days/week and this amounts to over 100 weekly hours of studio access.

 All of our programs are over-flowing with long waitlists.
 Our drop-in program fills up within minutes of registration opening.
 The pottery community is alive and well in Victoria, BC and our studio simply can’t keep up with the demand for studio access.